ant change-to fails under Windows Server 2012 R2 with Cygwin

 In any case, I'm willing to update Kepler to get this working, but it's not clear how since the paths returned by Java File objects under Cygwin are of the form "C:\...".
 Does every File path have to be run through the cygpath program?
 It would be impractical to do this for every File object used in Kepler.

-#7 Updated by Christopher Brooks about 4 years ago
+#7 Updated by Christopher Brooks over 4 years ago

 To handle \, I had pretty good results with doing a simple substitution.

 You could also create URLs and go back and forth between File and URLs, converting to URIs as needed.

 It used to be possible run ant change-to under Cygwin, so it could be that not that many changes are necessary.

 A big issue in Cygwin is that the 'pwd' command could return something that starts with "/cygdrive".
 However, commands like Java don't typically understand that syntax.
 A common mistake under Ptolemy and Windows is to do